 Matthew 25: Ministries accepts donations of empty plastic pill bottles for inclusion in shipments of medical supplies and for shredding and recycling.

-Note: Prescription medication and controlled substances ARE NOT ACCEPTED at our Oakland, Livermore, and Hayward Household Hazardous Waste drop-off facilities.
+Note: Prescription medication and controlled substances ARE NOT ACCEPTED at Alameda County Household Hazardous Waste drop-off facilities.